MzSussan/Sussan-s-CV/README.md

 #### **Volunteer Data Clerk** | Centre for Integrated Health Programs (CIHP) | Makurdi, Benue State | June 2017- October 2017

-Compared data with source documents, and re-entered data in verification format to detect errors
 *	Compiled, sorted and verified the accuracy of data before it was entered
 *	Located and corrected data entry errors, or reported them to supervisors
 * Maintained logs of activities of completed work